devrabiul/laravel-toaster-magic/README.md

 ## Contact

-For support or inquiries, please reach out to us at [devrabiul@gmail.com](mailto:devrabiul@gmail.com).
+For support or inquiries, please reach out to us at [Send Mail](mailto:devrabiul@gmail.com).